usagitoneko97/usagitoneko97.github.io/_posts/2020-1-17-why-we-sleep.markdown

 title: Why we sleep - a riveting journey to the biological fascination
 date: 2020-1-18
 categories: non-fiction
-images: fulls/cat-sleep.jpg
+image: fulls/cat-sleep.jpg
-tags: sleep non-fiction
+tags: non-fiction Meliz
 ---
 It's an important day for Meliz.
 The lights around staring at her nakedly, exposing her every layer of anxiety.
 She slowly comes to sense, raising her weak and shivering arms to her abdomen area, feeling the emptiness that had once housed a ball of excitement.
 The door swings open, a man with long, brown and feminine hair with a brown mustache walked in, carrying a baby wrapped in a white towel.
 Time is simply a 4th-dimension concept that she seems to forget, as the only sound matters at that moment is the crying of the little ball, now flailing his arms all over, unintelligibly.